 a life-long kinship with these gentle creatures and owned many equines in her lifetime.

-Because Helen was a doctor's daughter she often accompanied her father on calls in rural West
+Helen was a doctor's daughter & often accompanied him on calls in rural West Virginia even

-Virginia even serving as his driver at the tender age of 8.
-In this primitive time frame, Dr.
+serving as his driver at the tender age of 8.
+In this primitive time frame Dr. Varner owned two

-Varner owned 2 Model T’s, one in use at all times and the other in the shop, both, constantly
+Model T’s, one in use at all times, and the other in the shop.
+Both constantly needing repairs

-needing repairs from the ruuged W.V. roads (per Helen Frye).
-Helen Frye Story excerpt below-
+from the rugged W.V. roads (per Helen Frye).
+Excerpt: Jack and Helen Frye Story book- below:

 the room.
 "Simple, sparse and boring," she thought, "just like all the other shacks in the